Certora/Documentation/docs/cvl/cvl2/migration.md

 Note that the migration script only helps deal with common use-cases where the migration is straight-forward.
 Some manual work and adjustment may be needed after running the script.
 The script may also make odd mistakes.

-In particular, as the script only consumes spec files, there are decisions that it cannot do, as they are based on the Solidity code.
+In particular, as the script only consumes spec files, there are decisions that it cannot make, as they are based on the Solidity code.
 Some of those are listed here.

 ## Method declarations